Ivan-Despot/icu_exploration/README.md

   * Emergency (1 = Emergency Admission; 0 = Elective Admission)
   * Survival (1 = Lived to be Discharged; 0 = Deceased)

+## How to load in the data:

+In your command line, while in the directory for this project -  run the following:

+`Rscript read_in_data_test.R`

+This script will read in the ICU dataset, and write a new file named `icu_data.csv` in the `data` folder.

 ## Research Question:

 I seek to determine which variables  are most predictive of survival in the ICU.